bright/new-www/content/blog/eye-on i.md

 published: true
 language: en
 ---
-**[In one of my earlier articles](/blog/semantic-status-of-html-b-tag/), I discussed a common misconception about HTML, focusing on the true purpose of the ‘b’ tag.
+**[In one of my earlier articles](/blog/semantic-status-of-html-b-tag/), I discussed a common misconception about HTML, focusing on the true purpose of the `<b>` tag.
 In this article, I’ll dive into another myth in the frontend development world, one that’s closely related to that previous discussion.**

 ## The myth